You Came: Remixes and B-sides

 The version of the song used for the 7-inch single in Europe and Australia was an edited version of the original found on the Close album.
 An extended version was also released on the 12-inch and CD single format.
 In North America, a remix by Shep Pettibone was included on both formats, with an edited version on the 7-inch and two different dub versions (only available on the 12-inch format).
 The full length Pettibone remix was also released on a separate 12-inch single in Europe.

-In the countries where "You Came" was the first Close single (namely North America and France), the B-side used was an exclusive non-album track called "Tell Me Where You Are," which in the rest of the world had been the B-side to the first Close single "Hey Mister Heartache".
-In these countries the B-side to "You Came" was a track from the album entitled "Stone."
+In the countries where "You Came" was the first Close single (namely North America and France), the B-side used was an exclusive non-album track called "Tell Me Where You Are", which in the rest of the world had been the B-side to the first Close single "Hey Mister Heartache".
+In these countries the B-side to "You Came" was a track from the album entitled "Stone".
+In Japan, an extended play (EP) containing extended versions of all five singles from Close was released under the title "You Came" in June 1989.